nycpivot/pcf-workshop-dotnet/labs/pcf-workshop-dotnet-core-lab04-before/README.md

 ### STEP 1 - READ APPSETTINGS

-1. Navigate to the lab04-after project folder.
+1. Open the lab04-before project.
-2. Add two appsettings.json files, one called appsettings.staging.json, and another appsettings.production.json.
+2. Include two appsettings.json files to the project, 1) appsettings.staging.json, and 2) appsettings.production.json.
-3. Add any custom setting in each file that identifies the environment with that file, i.e., "Message": "Hello Staging".
+3. Note the custom Environment key set to file of the same name.
-4. Add json files to the configuration in the BuildWebHost function in Program.js.
+4. Uncomment the code in the BuildWebHost function in Program.js.

 		WebHost.CreateDefaultBuilder(args)
             .UseStartup<Startup>()